plyn85/First-Milestone-Project/README.md

 ### Media
-  Many of the Images where taken from google Images.
+Some of the Images where taken from google Images.
-    Some Images and the gym logo where Designed by myself using [ https://www.canva.com/](https://www.canva.com/) Ressources that where also used for Images where [https://unsplash.com/](https://unsplash.com/) and [https://pixabay.com/.](https://pixabay.com/.)
+    Ohter  Images and the gym logo where Designed by myself using [ https://www.canva.com/](https://www.canva.com/) Ressources that where also used for Images where [https://unsplash.com/](https://unsplash.com/) and  [https://pixabay.com/.](https://pixabay.com/.)
     All videos in the trainning section of the website where taken from  [https://www.youtube.com/](https://www.youtube.com/)

 ### Acknowledgements